ardalanr/IsaacLab-to-Go2-Locomotion/README.md

 ## Credits

 This project is a fork of the `go2_gym` repository by Dengting Liao.
-It has been modified by [Your Name] to include [brief description of your changes].
+It has been modified by Ryan Ardalan to include support for IsaacLab-trained RL Locomotion policies.